 Steeple-Counting in Prague

-Why the Feds Pay You to Study in Prague
+Get Paid to Study in Prague

 Study Abroad Organizations

 The Czech Republic is one of the countries approved for scholarship assistance through Rotary International.
-Not all international students may qualify for these generous and popular awards.
-The Ambassadorial Scholarships are designed to reward students who not only display top academics, but who also are the quintessential “good citizen.”
-Applicants are encouraged to plan programs that target issues in peace or provide humanitarian assistance.
-At the conclusion of each student’s program recipients are required to make a presentation to a local Rotary audience, chronicling the time spent in the Czech Republic, and summarizing the educational impacts of the trip.
+Not all international students qualify for these generous and popular awards.
+Ambassadorial Scholarships are designed to reward students who display top academic scores and exemplify what it means to be “good citizens.”
+Applicants are encouraged to engage in education that targets issues related to peace and humanitarian assistance.
+At the conclusion of each student’s program, he or she is required to make a presentation to a local Rotary audience, chronicling the time spent in the Czech Republic, and summarizing the educational impacts of the trip.